-Committee

-Joined 1 April 2022

-Committee
+Assessing the performance of the Board

+- Reviewed the revised Board's Skills Matrix, concluding that the Board is balanced and diverse in thought and skill set with pronounced focus on financial management and strategic management skills: - Reviewed the Board's composition and considered its compliance to the UK Governance Code, Ofwat's Board Leadership, Transparency, and Governance Principles (BLTG Principles) and - Reviewed other Board member external appointments to ensure the Board had adequate time available for their roles: and - Undertook an external Board Effectiveness Review.

+Recommending appointments to the Board

+- Had oversight of the process for the appointment of an Interim CEO; and - Led the process for the appointment of a new CEO and engaging Russel Reynolds Associates in the recruitment process.

+Overseeing Board and company diversity
-ls Matrix, concluding that the Board is balanced and diverse nounced focus on financial management and strategic on and considered its compliance to the UK Governance Code, parency, and Governance Principles (BLTG Principles) and xternal appointments to ensure the Board had adequate time ectiveness Review the appointment of an Interim CEO; and nent of a new CEO and engaging Russel Reynolds Associates lity, Diversity and Inclusion policy, a policy that strives to eryone, creating an open and inclusive workforce where to advertise roles to appeal to different communities and sity and gender targets, including how to reduce the gender Nomination Committee worked with the Equality, Diversity, to help us understand what is contributing to our gender on career succession of women into mid and senior ttract more women into the operational areas of the ur inclusive and supportive culture.

-nbers of the Equality, Diversity, and Inclusion Committee, understanding the work the Equality, Diversity and Inclusion ng the year, including World Religion Week, International h, and International Men's Day.
+- Reviewed and approved the Equality, Diversity and Inclusion policy, a policy that strives to promote equal opportunity to everyone, creating an open and inclusive workforce where people feel valued; - Considered and advised on how to advertise roles to appeal to different communities and how to positively influence diversity and gender targets, including how to reduce the gender pay gap within the company.
+The Nomination Committee worked with the Equality, Diversity, and Inclusion Committee to: - Conduct a root cause analysis to help us understand what is contributing to our gender - Take positive action planning on career succession of women into mid and senior management roles; - iii.
+Understand our approach to attract more women into the operational areas of the - iv.
+Understand how to build on our inclusive and supportive culture. - Received presentations from members of the Equality, Diversity, and Inclusion Committee, engaging with the workforce and understanding the work the Equality, Diversity and Inclusion Committee had undertaken during the year, including World Religion Week, International Women's Day, Black History Month, and International Men's Day.

-Brief for the next two years and will focus on:

-for Talent:

-and Succession Planning;

-evelopment; and

-collaborative work with EUSkills.

-ioural competency framework for the company.
+Ensuring succession planning

+- Reviewed the Talent Development Brief for the next two years and will focus on: - i.
+CareerPath Framework Model for Talent; - ii.
+Identification of Critical Roles and Succession Planning; - iii.
+Leadership Assessment and development; and - iv.
+Strategic Workforce Planning collaborative work with EUSkills. - Commenced developing a behavioural competency framework for the company.